meeadsaberi/congestionpricing/README.md

 # Congestion pricing in AIMSUN
-Implementing congestion pricing in AIMSUN mesoscopic traffic simulation
+Implementing congestion pricing in AIMSUN mesoscopic traffic simulation.

 This repository includes instructions on how to implement congestion pricing in a mesoscopic dynamic traffic model in AIMSUN and the associated python scripts for it.